We use design and behavioral research to help innovators embed desirability into the products, services, and experiences

 How Might We Make Understanding Algorithms Easy for Everybody?

 AI-kitchen helps make it easy to discuss and critique how algorithms work.
 We translate algorithmic ‘writing’ into plain language to help people understanding how AI works and how it could be improved.
 We believe that the basic inputs, assumptions, steps, and outputs of algorithms should be as accessible as sharing and discussing recipes.
 To do this, our team reverse-engineers popular algorithms like Tinder and AirBnB, writes up how they work in plain language, and hosts regular discussion events.
 Some of our core themes include: Human Values and How They Relate to AI; Algorithmic Writing and Critique; The Design of AI; Human-Robot Interaction; Human-Computer Interaction, and How to make AI more accessible, representative, and desirable.
 Ai-kitchen began as a mix of professionals and students from academia and industry gathering *roughly* monthly in Harvard Square.
-Due to growing demand, we are preparing content to share beyond our events and expanding in Fall 2017 (on Human Centered Algorithm Design).
+Due to growing demand, the discussion group expanded, becoming a new course, taught by Dr. Altringer, at Harvard SEAS in Fall 2017 (on Human Centered Algorithm Design).
 We are working with students at Harvard on what comes next.
 Updates will be announced on the ai-kitchen website.